Iran says it has enriched uranium with 60% purity | DW | 16.04.2021

 The level is now at its highest ever and comes in the wake of a sabotage at Iran's Natanz nuclear plant last week.
 Iran said Israel was responsible for the attack.

-Friday's announcement marks a significant escalation of tensions in the Middle East.
+Friday's announcement marks a significant escalation of tensions in the Middle East and casts doubt over the chances of finding any middle ground on the Joint Comprehensive Plan of Action (JCPOA), commonly known as the Iran nuclear deal.

+The 2015 accord between Iran and Germany, China, France, Russia, United Kingdom, United States, together with the European Union, is currently under discussion between representatives in Vienna.

+The officials are hoping to resuscitate a deal that has been on life support ever since former US President Donald Trump announced Washington's withdrawal.